George School Equestrian Camp

 - A $50 non-refundable deposit (per week) must accompany the registration form.
 This amount will be credited toward the remaining balance of each week.

-- Remaining balance of tuition is due on or before June 1.
+- The remaining balance of tuition is due on or before June 1.
 Unpaid balances as of June 1 may jeopardize your child’s reservation in previously reserved weeks.

 - A waiting list is created once fifteen riders register for any given week.
 If no positions are available your deposit will be returned after the Monday of that week.